 Finished with an ultra-lightweight and flexible sole that will move with your feet as you step.Shop Now

-Equipped with a lace-up fastening and a memory foam insole with an endlessly flexible sole.
+Equipped with a memory foam insole with an flexible traction sole.